Bias Rating: LEFT-CENTER

 Launched in 1976 and based in San Francisco, California, Mother Jones or MoJo is a news organization named after labor activist Mary Harris “Mother” Jones.
-Mother Jones focuses on investigative journalism on politics, governments, corporations, environment, crime & justice.
+Mother Jones focuses on investigative journalism on politics, governments, corporations, the environment, crime & justice.
 They distribute their content via digital and social platforms, videos, podcasts, email newsletters, and print magazines.
 They describe their mission as “to deliver hard-hitting reporting that inspires change and combats “alternative facts.”
-In 1993, they became the first general-interest magazine to go online.
+In 1993, it became the first general-interest magazine to go online.

 For the complete list of staff, click here.

 Funded by / Ownership

-Mother Jones’ Non-Profit Parent company and publisher is the Foundation for National Progress (FNP), and according to the MacArthur Foundation, the Foundation for National Progress received $1.5 million grants in support for its in-depth investigative journalism work.
-The Board of Directors can be seen here and the complete donor list here.
+Mother Jones’ Non-Profit Parent company and publisher is the Foundation for National Progress (FNP), and according to the MacArthur Foundation, the Foundation for National Progress received $1.5 million in grants in support of its in-depth investigative journalism work.
+The Board of Directors can be seen here, and the complete donor list here.

 Mother Jones’ primary revenue source is reader donations, subscriptions, advertising, and foundation grants; for example, the Craigslist founder gave $1 million to Mother Jones in 2018.
 You can find details of their finances and IRS Form 990s Here.

 Analysis / Bias

 Mother Jones frequently publishes detailed investigative journalism such as “The full data set from our in-depth investigation into mass shootings.”
 This investigation has been criticized by some on the right, such as Reason.com.

-In review, some articles we analyzed offers support for Republicans, such as “This Deep-Red State Decided to Make a Serious Investment in Preschools.
+In review, some articles we analyzed offer support for Republicans, such as “This Deep-Red State Decided to Make a Serious Investment in Preschools.
 It’s Paying Off Big-Time”, by praising Lawmakers such as Jeana Ross, Republican Secretary for the Alabama Department of Early Childhood Education, and Alabama state Senator Trip Pittman for their accomplishments in the state preschool program.
 On the other hand, they also have other articles we reviewed that have emotionally loaded headlines that are negative toward Republicans, such as “Patriots Games, Birthday Bashes, and Vicious Tweets: Trump and Romney’s Failed Bromance.”